babers/DeekSeekBingFinder/README.md

 # DeekSeekBingFinder

 Automate Bing searches to maximize Microsoft Rewards points using Selenium and a Tkinter GUI.
-Includes automatic shutdown logic, an auto-updated Edge WebDriver, and a professional user interface.
+Includes automatic shutdown logic, an auto-updated Edge WebDriver, network-resilient search automation, and a professional user interface.

 ## Features